State Senate passes bill to set standards for telemedicine

 Senate Bill 857 looks to set the standards for telemedicine.
 The goal is to reduce costs and barriers for patients and to provide a clear pathway for physicians.

-“So often for people, transportation to medical facilities is difficult,” said Sen. Kristin Phillips-Hill, Senate Communications and Technology Committee chair.
-“Just being able to be mobile and get out of their homes.”
+“So often for people, transportation to medical facilities is difficult, just being able to be mobile and get out of their homes,” said Sen. Kristin Phillips-Hill (R-York), chair of the Communications and Technology Committee.

-Telemedicine allows you to get the advice and help you often need without having to leave your home and legislation to establish standards for it has been in development for years.
+Telemedicine allows you to get the advice and help you often need without having to leave your home.
+Legislation to establish standards for it has been in development for years.

 “Now we put the regulations in place for the providers and insurers for whose going to pay for what, who’s going to do what,” said Sen. Elder Vogel, the prime sponsor of the bill.